Wyrdgirn/D3DXScreenSelector/README.md

 - Halo 1
 - Blades of Time.
 You can use sweetfx by loading it with the `--d3d9path` argument.
 - Resident Evil 4 (2007)

-This doesn't work with other d3d9 games like:
-- Castlevania Lords of Shadow 2
-- Castlevania Lords of Shadow Mirror of Fate
-- Dead or Alive 5 Last Round
-- Dragon Ball Xenoverse
-- Halo 2 (I don't know if it uses d3d9 anyway -.-;)

 # Installation